loot/loot.github.io/Masterlist-Editing.md

 ```

 Notice how in the example above, the `common` node has two different types of data structure in the same list (message and file structures).
-If this was done anywhere in the `globals` or `plugins` nodes BOSS would complain, because it expects a certain format, but because BOSS doesn't look at the `common` node, this is OK.
+If this was done anywhere in the `globals` or `plugins` nodes LOOT would complain, because it expects a certain format, but because LOOT doesn't look at the `common` node, this is OK.

 ### Dirty Edit Metadata